Therapy & Rehabilitation

 Swing Bed Services

 If you have been in the hospital within the last 30 days and are still recovering from a major illness or surgery, we can help through our inpatient rehabilitation program.
-It provides a higher level of care than most extended stay programs by having an in-house physician in a hospital setting available 24/7.
+Our swing bed unit provides a high level of medical and rehabilitative care which is provided by a full-time highly qualified physician, nurse practitioners, nursing staff, physical, occupational and speech therapists.

 We can meet your medical needs such as IV therapy, wound care, management of feeding tubes and tracheostomies, colostomy care, specialty beds, diabetes education, physical, occupational, speech and respiratory therapy.
 Our therapists work with you on pain management, improving strength and balance and educate you on the proper use of medical equipment, if necessary.